 Evaluation criteria: rational quote updates, controlled inventory, disciplined spread management, and verbalizing the reasoning behind every price change.

-The most common failure mode is silent updating — candidates change their quotes but do not explain why.
+- Practice verbalizing market-making logic.
+The most common failure mode is silent updating, candidates change their quotes but do not explain why.
 Practice with a partner: have them give you information incrementally and narrate every quote adjustment.

 Market microstructure foundations